kryanod/ktlint-junit-reporter/README.md

 ## What's this?

 This is a custom reporter for [ktlint](https://github.com/pinterest/ktlint).
-It friendly asks ktlint to output an xml file in JUnit format.
+It makes ktlint output an xml file in JUnit format.

 ## Why on Earth would I need JUnit format?